Hurricane Florence: U.S. airlines begin waiving change fees

 Already, one big airline has enacted a flexible rebooking policy for fliers ticketed to fly to some airports expected to be in Florence’s path.

-Southwest will let customers flying though seven airports in the Carolinas and Virginia later this week to make one change to their tickets without paying a recalculated fare.
+Southwest will let customers flying though seven airports in the Carolinas and Virginia later this week to make one change to their tickets without paying extra.
+Technically, Southwest never charges change fees on any of its ticket, but the waiver for Florence also allows eligible customers to make a change without paying a recalculated fare.

 It’s likely all other big U.S. carriers will roll out similar policies as the expected track for Florence solidifies.